cinboxer/cinboxer.github.io/_posts/math_statistics/2025-2-23-Blackjack.markdown

 - Track results in real sessions and adjust deviations (e.g., bet spread, TC rounding).

 ### 6.2.
-Reinforcement learning
+Reinforcement Learning

-Due to very complex and trivial states and actions (even other players' choice will influence the dealer!) , if we want to obtain result while using limited time and space, reinforcement learning is a good choice.
-RL applied to optimize Blackjack strategy by learning optimal actions through trial and reward feedback in a simulated environment.
+Due to the complex state-action space (even other players' choices influence the dealer!), reinforcement learning (RL) can optimize Blackjack strategy by learning optimal actions through trial and reward feedback in a simulated environment.

 ---